-We believe that our cash, cash equivalents and investments on hand at March 31, 2020 will be sufficient to finance our operations for at least 12 months from the issuance date of these financial statements.
+We believe that our cash, cash equivalents and investments on hand at June 30, 2020 will be sufficient to finance our operations for at least 12 months from the issuance date of these financial statements.
+Our cash needs for the next twelve months include estimates of the number of patients and rate of enrollment of our clinical trials, the amount of drug product that we will require to support our clinical trials, and our general corporate overhead costs to support our operations, and our reliance on our manufacturers.
 We have based these estimates on assumptions and plans which may change and which could impact the magnitude and/or timing of operating expenses and our cash runway.
-These estimates include the rate of enrolment and timing and release of the results of our clinical trials, and our reliance on our manufacturers.

-We expect that we will need to raise additional capital or incur indebtedness to continue to fund our operations in the future.
-Our ability to raise additional funds could be affected by adverse market conditions, the status of our product pipeline and various other factors and we may be unable to raise capital when needed, or on terms favorable to us, and COVID-19 may negatively affect our ability to raise additional capital.
+Our ability to raise additional funds could be affected by adverse market conditions, the status of our product pipeline, possible delays in enrollment in our trial related to COVID-19, and various other factors and we may be unable to raise capital when needed, or on terms favorable to us.
 If necessary funds are not available, we may have to delay, reduce the scope of, or eliminate some of our development programs, potentially delaying the time to market for any of our product candidates.